hweifluids/Py3DFTLE-Doc/source/1_requirements.rst

 Quickstart
 ----------

-The steps below follow the current native mainline repository layout.
+The steps below follow the current repository layout.
 They use the top-level install and build entry points and then launch the GUI or solver through the maintained wrapper scripts.